The capital is the town of Ségou, on the Middle Niger.

 - Impose private landownership

-When Umar and his crowd arrive, communal property is at the heart of local Muslim as well as animist social structure.
-But Islamic law demands division among heirs, and the regime sends soldier-backed judges to enforce it.
+When Umar and his crowds arrive, communal property is at the heart of local Muslim as well as animist social structure.
+But Islamic law demands division among heirs — that is, private property in practice — and the regime soldier-backed judges enforce it.

 By the 1890's all the land in the densely-populated Segu area is privately held, and produces millet for fifty local markets.